Level: 3 | Duration: 2 Years | Details: September | Exam Board: AQA

 Why choose this course?

-Cronton is a great place to study physics, with outstanding facilities and lab equipment, integrated IT systems, a strong academic drive, and in Mr David Petticrew and Mrs Philippa Wynne we have two inspiring, enthusiastic physics lecturers with very close links to industry and some of our best universities.
+Cronton is a great place to study physics, with outstanding facilities and lab equipment, integrated IT systems, 100% pass rate in 2023, a strong academic drive, and inspiring, enthusiastic physics lecturers with very close links to industry, and some of our best universities.

 A minimum of 3 x 5’s and 2 x 4’s at GCSE including a Grade 6 in Maths and a Grade 6 in Physics or a Grade 6-6 in Trilogy Science.
 Plus a Grade 5 in English Language.
-To study all three sciences students must have a minimum of a Grade 7 in Maths.
+Students must also study A Level Maths.